adarnimrod/resume/resume.rst

 - sh < Awk < Fabric < Ansible.

-- Believes in infrastructure as code, reproducibility, readability and good documentation.
+- Believes in infrastructure as code, reproducibility, readability and minimal suprises.

 - Speaks Hebrew (mother tongue), English (Fluent) and some Yiddish.